mvolkmann/postgresql-easy/README.md

 This is a Node module that makes it very simple to interact with a single PostgreSQL database.

-To install this, run `npm install -S postgresql-easy.
+To install this, run `npm install -S postgresql-easy`.

 To use this, `const pg = require('postgresql-easy');`